In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is herd behaviour.

 As a cultural species, we naturally draw upon socially acquired knowledge and social narratives.
 A classic social psychology experiment by Soloman Asch showed that people tend to public follow group norms, even when they realize the norm is based on something that’s inaccurate.

 Panic buying is one type of herd behaviour.
 It may be triggered by fear of shortages, but panic buying itself can actually result in shortages.
-Panic buying has been seen with the COVID-19 pandemic, and while things like masks and hand sanitizer are logically connected, the toilet frenzy very clearly shows herd behaviour.
+Panic buying has happened during the COVID-19 pandemic, and while things like masks and hand sanitizer are logically connected, the toilet paper frenzy is a clear example of herd behaviour.
 There’s no logical reason to hoard toilet paper, and it clearly has no impact on whether or not people get sick, yet store shelves are empty and people are fighting over the last couple of rolls.

 The first concerns about the toilet paper supply related to the coronavirus pandemic were tweets from Hong Kong on February 5.
 A month later, the toilet paper panic buying had already spread globally.
 Stories and images on news sites and social media played a pivotal role in creating a global frenzy.